kevindublin/promptme/README.md

 ## Features to Add:

 **Individual Features**
+- Social Login with django-allauth
+- Add pie charts for feedback results, analytics
-- Third app with Full TinyMCE in-browser text editor
+- Third app with Full TinyMCE in-browser text editor to work on drafts
 - Export writing to Google Drive and Dropbox
-- Social Login with django-allauth
 - Take photos of handwritten or printed text and OCR into editor as a draft for those who prefer to write by hand, uploadcare

 **Community Features**